 - 9.11.1.
-A competitor who presents the following proper technical data may be awarded with points defined in the paragraphs below only for items documented in these technical data: - authentic, authorised drawing(s) of the prototype with at least ten dimensions and three cross sections, i.e. data which define colour of cross sections and markings on it; - workshop drawing of scale model that shows prototype and model dimensions; - at least one colour photograph of the whole prototype with clearly visible details of colour and markings; - at least three photographs of details and assemblies; - file containing all necessary technical data including data regarding the locations of the centre of gravity, centre of pressure, gross weight, burnout weight and/or calculated or measures flight performance of the model necessary for safety reasons. - 9.11.2.
-Adherence to scale: 200 points maximum.
-To be considered as a scale model the dimensions of the body diameter and overall length should not depart from scale by more than 10% or else the model is disqualified.
+A competitor who presents the following proper technical data may be awarded with points defined in the paragraphs below only for items documented in these technical data: - authentic, authorised drawing(s) of the prototype with cross sections, i.e. data which define colour and markings on it; - workshop drawing of the entry that shows prototype and model dimensions; - photographs of the whole prototype with clearly visible details of colour and markings; - photographs of details and assemblies; - flight profile taken from official sources: official publications, magazines, books, specifications of the design bureau or developer of space rocket systems; - drawing that indicates powered parts and separation joints - file containing all necessary technical data including data regarding the locations of the centre of gravity, centre of pressure, gross weight, burnout weight and/or calculated or measures flight performance of the model necessary for safety reasons. - 9.11.2.
+Adherence to scale: 130 points maximum.
+To be considered as a scale model the dimensions of the body diameter and overall length should not depart from scale by more than 10% or else the entry is disqualified.
 This rule shall not be applied to dimensions less than 10 mm.
-The judging category should be judged in two areas: 1) model dimensions 150 points maximum; 2) colour and markings 50 points maximum. - 9.11.3.
-Workmanship: 250 points maximum.
+The judging category should be judged in two areas: 1) model dimensions 110 points maximum; 2) colour and markings 20 points maximum. - 9.11.3.
+Workmanship: 170 points maximum.
 To be judged on neatness, care of construction, and degree of finish.
-The judging category will be judged in two areas: 1) workmanship of nose cone, body, fins and details 150 points maximum; 2) finish of nose cone, body and fins 100 points maximum.
-Deviations from scale finish such as a high gloss finish on a model that should have a flat or dull finish will detract from maximum points. - 9.11.4.
+The judging category will be judged in two areas: 1) workmanship of body, fins and details 130 points maximum; 2) finish of body and fins 40 points maximum.
+Deviations from scale finish such as a high gloss finish on an entry that should have a flat or dull finish will detract from maximum points. - 9.11.4.
 Degree of difficulty: 150 points maximum.
 To be judged on the degree of difficulty involved in constructing the model up to 110 points.
-Factors to be considered include symmetry of model; number of external components; intricacy of paint pattern; degree of detailing; and degree of difficulty in adapting the model for flight conditions.
+Factors to be considered include symmetry of model; number of external components; intricacy of paint pattern; degree of detailing.
 A bonus of 40 points for "originality" shall be awarded to a prototype that is the only one in the competition and a bonus of 20 points shall be awarded if two prototypes of the same kind enter the competition.
 No bonus points shall be awarded if there are three or more models of the same kind.
 For originality points, prototypes with the same external appearance except for flight serial number/markings and colours/paint pattern shall not be considered unique vehicles (e.g., Saturn IB/Skylab flights, Soyuz-FG/TMA flights, etc.). - 9.11.5.
 Flight, characteristics: 300 points maximum.
-To be judged on launch, stability of flight, staging (if any) and recovery.
-A competitor has to designate which operations his models are to perform in flight (eg separation of stages; radio controlled trajectory; ejection of payload, etc). - If the model has been disqualified in both official flights, the competitor will not be eligible for final classification. - 9.11.6.
+To be judged on launch, stability of flight, motors and descent.
+A competitor has to designate which operations his models are to perform in flight (eg separation of powered portions; radio controlled trajectory; ejection of payload, etc).

+If the entry has been disqualified in both official flights, the competitor will not be eligible for final classification.

+- 9.11.6.
 In the case of World and Continental Space Modelling Championships, dimension deviations from the Scale shall be measured by a separate qualified measuring team approved by the FAI Jury.
-The measured dimensions will be presented to the Scale Judges for verification and included with the Scale Judging Data. - 9.11.7.
-Results for static points and flight characteristics shall be published for the categories defined in Rules 9.11.2 through 9.11.4: - Adherence to Scale - Workmanship - Degree of Difficulty - Flight Characteristics
+The measured dimensions will be presented to the Scale Judges for verification and included with the Scale Judging Data.

+- 9.11.7.
+Results for static points and flight characteristics shall be published for the categories defined in Rules 9.11.2 through 9.11.4:

+- Adherence to Scale

+- Workmanship

+- Degree of Difficulty

+- Flight Characteristics